 You get this syndrome when you have high levels of cortisol for a long time.
 It can cause weight gain, thining skin, easy bruising, and other issues.
 Longer term, it can lead to conditions such as:

 When your body makes too much cortisol, it’s often because of a tumor.
 In some cases, these tumors are cancerous, but usually they’re not.

 A tumor on your pituitary gland is the most common one that causes Cushing syndrome.
-It’s not cancer, but it causes the pituitary to make too much adrenocorticotropic hormone (ACTH), which controls how much cortisol your body makes.
-More ACTH means more cortisol.
+It’s not cancer, but it causes the pituitary to make too much adrenocorticotropic hormone (ACTH), which stimulates your adrenal glands to produce large and unregulated amounts of cortisol.

 Adrenal tumors are the second most common cause of Cushing syndrome.
 The may or may not be cancerous.